psychogun/psychogun.github.io/docs/freenas/Airdcpp-in-a-FreeNAS-iocage-jarl.md

 ---

 ## Getting started
-Airdcpp does not provide binaries for installing in FreeNAS (FreeBSD).
-Therefore, you have to compile it yourself.
+Airdcpp does not provide binaries for installing in FreeNAS (FreeBSD), you have to compile it yourself.

 More information about that topic can be found here: https://airdcpp-web.github.io/docs/installation/installation.html

 ### Prerequisites
 * Internet connection